Somizi says he’ll be back on Metro FM on Monday

 The SABC statement further read, “The SABC can confirm that Metro FM SA management met with Mr. Somizi Mhlongo and he has requested to take some time off from work.
 Management has granted Mr. Mhlongo permission to do so.”

-On Friday, Somizi posted on his Instagram stories that he will be returning to the station after a fan said that the Idols SA judge is missed on the Metro FM.
+On Friday, Somizi posted on his Instagram stories that he would be returning to a station after a fan said that the Idols SA judge is missed on the station.

 He posted the comment with the response, “Don’t worry, I’m back on Monday.”